amundsen-io/amundsen/databuilder/README.md

 #### Common usage patterns

 As pandas profiling is executed on top of pandas dataframe, it is up to the user to populate the dataframe before running the report calculation (and subsequently the extractor).
-While doing so remember that it might not be a good idea to run t he report on a complete set of rows if your tables are very sparse.
+While doing so remember that it might not be a good idea to run the report on a complete set of rows if your tables are very sparse.
 In such case it is recommended to dump a subset of rows to pandas dataframe beforehand and calculate the report on just a sample of original data.

 ##### Spark support